Bradlee Van Pelt

-Bradlee Van Pelt (born July 3, 1980) is an American former professional football quarterback and safety.
-He was selected by the Denver Broncos in the seventh round of the 2004 NFL draft, and was also a member of the Houston Texans, Bergamo Lions in Italy and Leicester Falcons in England.
-Van Pelt played college football for the Michigan State Spartans and Colorado State Rams.
+Bradlee Van Pelt (born July 3, 1980) is an American former professional football player who was a quarterback and safety in the National Football League (NFL).
+He played college football for the Michigan State Spartans and Colorado State Rams.
+Van Pelt was selected by the Denver Broncos in the seventh round of the 2004 NFL draft, and was also a member of the Houston Texans.
+Afterwards, he played overseas with the Bergamo Lions of the Italian Football League and Leicester Falcons of the BAFA National Leagues in Great Britain.

-He played professionally in the Italian Football League and in the British League.
 Van Pelt is currently working for Sky Sports in the United Kingdom as a studio analyst for their NFL programming.
 He is the son of late NFL linebacker Brad Van Pelt.

 Early life

 Van Pelt attended San Marcos High School in Santa Barbara, California, where he played quarterback and safety.
 There he earned accolades with spots on PrepStar's All-Western and SuperPrep's All-Far West Region Teams and being named a first-team all-state selection as an athlete.
 In 1998, during his senior season, he completed 89-of-155 passes (.574) for 1,265 yards and 13 touchdowns and rushed for 1,294 yards and 24 TDs; on defense, he had 41 tackles and three interceptions.